 President/CEO, Family Service Association:

-The Board is comprised of representatives, shared between Atlantic and Cape May counties.
+The Board is comprised of representatives from Atlantic County.
 The private sector represents over half of the membership, which provides for a diverse membership drawn from the community.

 To ensure the coordinated and efficient delivery of the region’s workforce readiness resources through membership which provides leadership, direction, and accountability for the service area.

-Develop priorities and goals driven by the labor market to assist residents of Atlantic and Cape May counties secure meaningful, and sustainable employment.
+Develop priorities and goals driven by the labor market to assist residents of Atlantic county secure meaningful, and sustainable employment.

 Serve as a clearinghouse for all planning, labor market assessment and customer service needs.